sodafoundation/architecture-analysis/specs/capri/OpenAPI_Design.md

 ### Developer impact

-Developers can participate in OpenAPI to implement more functions, so that OpenAPI can provide more interfaces to VMware plugins.
+Developers can participate in VMware OpenAPI to implement more functions, so that it can provide more interfaces to VMware plugins.
 Or developers can commit 3rd-party plugin to scale OpenAPI up to other storages.

 ## Use Cases

-For OpenAPI, various of VMware plugins are users.
+For VMware OpenAPI, various of VMware plugins are users.
 Whenever VMware plugins want to operate with storages, they invoke unified interfaces of OpenAPI.

 ## Implementation